Chrisdbhr/CDK/README.md

 # README #

 CDK (Chris Development Kit) is a useful set of tools to speedup development of core Unity games mechanics.

+It's being used in my main current game project "[resultarias](https://gamejolt.com/games/resultarias/472865)", a surrealist game about dream exploration.
-This code is used shared between all my projects and it is in active update and improvement.
-Check more information about my projects on [my website](https://chrisjogos.com)!
+Check more information about my other projects on [my website](https://chrisjogos.com)!

 ### What is this repository for? ###